1977 Dutch Grand Prix

 Nico Rosberg dominated as Lewis Hamilton had to fight through from the back following a 60-place grid penalty for taking on a load of new power unit components.
 He finished third behind Daniel Ricciardo as Force India had a typically impressive Spa day - Nico Hulkenberg and Sergio Perez finishing fourth and fifth.

 Valtteri Bottas (born 1989) looked destined for big things after winning the 2011 GP3 championship.
 Four impressive seasons with Williams put him in a prime position to switch to Mercedes after Nico Rosberg’s unexpected retirement.
-He sometimes puts Lewis Hamilton in the shade and has knocked on the door of being a championship contender.
+He did a solid job in 2017 but failed to even win a race the following year.
+He kept his seat for 2019 and showed a sizeable improvement, particularly in qualifying, though has yet to make quite the impact on Hamilton that his predecessor managed.

 Top image (c) Anefo/Creative Commons